US Border Patrol and The Border Battle Is Real

 The focus of our invitation to ride along with the Border Patrol was to see firsthand the reality of the “life of a Border Agent” and to ascertain the issues they face both with immigrants but more so the relationship between agents and hunters in these southern sectors.
 By the end of the day, we developed a great relationship with Agent Paco and the agents that rode along with us.

-Don McDowell, Doug Stricker and Cat Thor represented not just the hunters and outdoorsmen of Arizona, but the general public ~in region~ as well along with the many visitors of Organ Pipe Cactus National Park and Cabeza Prieta Wildlife Refuge, both visited by millions of Americans each year and although we think we know the reality of this area and presume the border is a stronghold, it is not as you would think.
-For up close and personal, to touch the fence itself and witness the life of a Border Patrol agent is definitely a reality check if visiting from ~region~.
+Don McDowell, Doug Stricker and Cat Thor represented not just the hunters and outdoorsmen of Arizona, but the general public in Arizona as well along with the many visitors of Organ Pipe Cactus National Park and Cabeza Prieta Wildlife Refuge, both visited by millions of Americans each year and although we think we know the reality of this area and presume the border is a stronghold, it is not as you would think.
+For up close and personal, to touch the fence itself and witness the life of a Border Patrol agent is definitely a reality check if visiting from outside Arizona.
 Between the Border Patrol and the National Park Service agents, visitation has increased over the years and generally, they rarely have encounters with immigrants.

 Where can the Border Patrol Operate